Lipids Are a Diverse Group of Hydrophobic Molecules

 • One glycerol molecule

-• Three fatty acids attached via dehydration reactions, forming ester linkages
+• Three fatty acids joined by ester linkages

 Saturated vs. Unsaturated Fats

-• Saturated fats: No double bonds, packed tightly, solid at room temperature (e.g., butter)
+• Saturated fats: No double bonds, solid at room temp (e.g., butter)

-• Unsaturated fats: One or more cis double bonds, create kinks, liquid at room temperature (e.g., olive oil)
+• Unsaturated fats: One or more cis double bonds, liquid at room temp (e.g., olive oil)

-Hydrogenated oils turn unsaturated fats into saturated ones—creating trans fats, which are linked to heart disease.
-Due to health concerns, many countries have banned or regulated trans fats.
+Hydrogenated oils convert unsaturated fats into saturated ones, forming trans fats, which are linked to heart disease and now regulated or banned in many countries.

 Fat Storage in Animals